Manthan8567/Scientific-Calculator-Windows-Application/README.md

 # [Scientific Calculator - Windows Application]
-A windows based application of Scientific Calculator using OOP concepts.
+A windows based application of Scientific Calculator made with visual studio using OOP concepts.

 ## Application Demo: